14 December, 2017

 1. Find a focal point

 Mixing your furniture does not mean that your living room should not have focus.
 By finding the center, you can choose your furniture and your look much more effectively.
 Do you have a beautiful fireplace or a piece of art that will capture people’s attention?
 This focal point is a great place to start.
+Framed multi canvas art is a good way to draw attention, for example, helping to tie a room together and create a central eye-catcher.
 You could position your arm chairs and sofa using this central spot.
 That way, when guests sit on your furniture, their attention will be brought to the focal point, which can be a great conversation starter.

 2. Think form and function

-Before you set out to buy accessories, such as floor lighting or an area rug, visualize the layout (the form of your living room).
+Before you set out to invest in accessories, such as TV bench (check out https://serp.co/best/tv-benches/ for reference), floor lighting or an area rug, you can visualize the layout (the form of your living room).
 You may find that after you add arm chairs and sofas you don’t have enough room.
 Think about how many people will normally use the living room and what you will normally use it for (it’s function).
 More doesn’t mean better.
 You don’t need to add a large number of pieces to the living room to give it personality; let the decor do that.
 If your living room is a small space choose furniture styles that are best for small spaces.

 3. Choose your color scheme